louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 Extracts "novelty" scores for the $200$ most frequent words (across all tweets).

 #### Goal
-In order to provide the classifier with words that are relevant for classification we use a TF-IDF approach, which calculates the term frequency divided by the inverse document frequency.
+In order to provide the classifier with words that are relevant for classification, we use a TF-IDF approach, which calculates the term frequency divided by the inverse document frequency.

 #### Implementation Process
 We use the [TfIdfVectorizer from scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to calculate TF-IDF scores for the top $200$ words that appear in the dataset after removing all stopwords.

 #### Discussion
-By novel words in tweets we allow the classifier to infer the influence of specific words on tweet virality.
+By novel words in tweets, we allow the classifier to infer the influence of specific words on tweet virality.
 Removing stop words in the preprocessing step helps weed out fill and function words from closed classes that do not carry much semantic relevance.
 However, restricting our TF-IDF vocabulary to $200$ words may limit classification performance as it is not clear that only popular words (and combinations thereof) influence virality.

 <br>